Product Name: BitMEX

-BitMEX is a derivative market for crypto instruments.
+BitMEX is a derivatives market for crypto instruments.
 Here is what derivative means:

-Here at BitMEX, crypto derivative instruments are bought and sold on margin trading.
+Here at BitMEX, crypto derivatives instruments are bought and sold on margin trading.
 Margin trading is:

 An act of borrowing additional money or cryptocurrency by leveraging the number of cryptocurrencies that you already own to buy additional cryptocurrencies.